zhouyl/flowblade/docs/components/disclosure/accordion.md

-# Accordion
+# Accordion Components

-Accordion component for organizing collapsible content sections in a vertical stack.
+Accordion component family for organizing collapsible content sections in a vertical stack.
 Accordion provides a flexible way to display collapsible content.
 Perfect for FAQs, documentation, and content organization.

+## Overview

+The Accordion component system consists of:
+- **Accordion** - Container component for accordion items
+- **AccordionItem** - Individual collapsible item within an accordion

 ## Basic Usage